 Will critical facilities including schools, emergency shelters or fragile populations be affected by a flood?
 Or access to these sites?

 Will first responders themselves, the road crew, or other government services be delayed or disabled by a flood?

 Does your community need a tactical plan for flood emergencies?

 Does your municipal plan identify vulnerable crossing structures and necessary equipment and training?

 What can be done during a flood emergency given the situation in your community now?

 Does the response to a flood event need to be improved?
 What should be prioritized?

-As your community moves beyond the Local Emergency Operations Plan to develop specific flood emergency response plans you may want to be in contact with the Red Cross and look at a recent summary of helpful responses during the Irene emergency posted by the Waterbury Long-Term Community Recovery effort.
+As your community moves beyond the Local Emergency Management Plan to develop specific flood emergency response plans you may want to be in contact with the Red Cross and look at a recent summary of helpful responses during the Irene emergency posted by the Waterbury Long-Term Community Recovery effort.